What are the DSM-V criteria for diagnosing ADHD? continued...

 - There needs to be clear evidence of clinically significant impairment in social, academic, or occupational functioning.

 What should we do if the doctor diagnoses ADHD?

 If the doctor makes an ADHD diagnosis for your child or an adult family member, it's important to adhere to the prescribed treatment.
 Your doctor may recommend ADHD medications.
 Your doctor may also recommend behavioral therapy.

 Many children and adults with ADHD suffer needlessly.
 That's because they don't seek professional medical care.
-Once ADHD is diagnosed medications and behavioral therapy can provide effective relief from the symptoms of ADHD.
+Once ADHD is diagnosed, medications and behavioral therapy can provide effective relief from the symptoms of ADHD, and improve overall functioning.